-If you're interested in learning more about these issues, and finding out all the ways surge protection technology can fail, check out some of the sites listed in the links section on the next page.
+If you're interested in learning more about these issues, and finding out all the ways surge protection technology can fail, check out some of the sites listed in the links section below.
 Surprisingly, surge protectors are an extremely controversial piece of technology, and they have sparked a great deal of debate on the Web.

 - How Emergency Power Systems Work